-Section 7.
+Section 6.
 401K Supplemental Retirement:

 Lenoir County is a member of the North Carolina 401K Supplemental Retirement Plan managed by Prudential Financial Services.
-Dependent upon an annual review of available funding, the County contributes five (5%) of an employee's gross salary to the 401k plan.
+Dependent upon an annual review of available funding, the County contributes 2.5% of all General Employee's gross salary to the 401K plan.
+For all Law Enforcement Officers (LEO's), the County contributes the mandated five (5%) of all gross salary to the 401K plan.
 Employees may also contribute up to the maximum contribution amount instated annually by the IRS.

 For more information about investment options and other benefits and services provided under the NC 401K plan, log onto the N.C.
-State Treasurer's web site and click on the Retirement and Savings Tab..
+State Treasurer's web site and click on the Retirement and Savings Tab.

-Section 8.
+Section 7.
 Unemployment Insurance: